PIC microcontrollers: PIC17

 A significant limitation was that RAM space was limited to 256 bytes (26 bytes of special function registers, and 232 bytes of general-purpose RAM), with awkward bank-switching in the models that supported more.

 PIC18

 In 2000, Microchip introduced the PIC18 architecture.
-Unlike the 17 series, it has proven to be very popular, with a large number of device variants presently in manufacture.
-In contrast to earlier devices, which were more often than not programmed in assembly, C has become the predominant development language.
+Unlike the PIC17 series, it has proven to be very popular, with a large number of device variants presently in manufacture.
+In contrast to earlier devices, which were more often than not programmed in assembly language, C has become the predominant development language.

-The 18 series inherits most of the features and instructions of the 17 series, while adding a number of important new features:
+The PIC18 series inherits most of the features and instructions of the PIC17 series, while adding a number of important new features: